Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 Instructions

-• Combine all ingredients into a blender and blend for about 30 seconds or until smooth.
+• Combine all ingredients into a blender and blend for about 30 to 60 seconds or until smooth.

 Nutrition